Anthropic rejects latest Pentagon offer: ‘We cannot in good conscience accede to their request’

 In a lengthy blog post on Thursday, Amodei wrote: “I believe deeply in the existential importance of using AI to defend the United States and other democracies, and to defeat our autocratic adversaries.”

 Amodei said Anthropic understands that the Pentagon, “not private companies, makes military decisions.”
 But “in a narrow set of cases, we believe AI can undermine, rather than defend, democratic values.”
-In the case of mass surveillance and autonomous weapons are “outside the bounds of what today’s technology can safely and reliably do.”
+He also said use cases like mass surveillance and autonomous weapons are “outside the bounds of what today’s technology can safely and reliably do.”

+Anthropic’s two exceptions have not slowed “adoption and use of our models within our armed forces to date,” Amodei added.

 Amodei said the Pentagon’s “threats do not change our position: we cannot in good conscience accede to their request.”